bitfloat/bitfield/README.md

 ```

 Then, individual bit flags need to be grown by specifying the respective
-operators.
-These operators create flags for the most common
+protocols.
+These protocols create flags for the most common
 applications, such as `na` (to test for missing values), `case` (to test
 what case/class the observations are part of),`nChar` (to count the
 number of characters of a variable), or `numeric` to encode a numeric